-The wall where this famous stone is embedded is admired for its polygonal architecture and also has colonial walls built on this very solid Inca foundation.
+The wall where this famous stone is embedded is admired for its polygonal architecture.
+It also has colonial walls built on this very solid Inca foundation.
 This wall is characterized in that in the center of the wall the stone of the twelve angles is located, popularly known for its perfect assembly of its corners, for its great finish, assembly and its Inca perfectionist border.

-Its located next to the Church of Triumph, two blocks from the main square, on Hatun Rumiyoq Street (large stone in Quechua).
+Its located next to the Church of Triump.
+Around two blocks from the main square, on Hatun Rumiyoq Street (large stone in Quechua).